hectorcorrea/solr-for-newbies/tutorial.md

 ### Master server configuration

-To define the server that will act as the *master* in our replication we will add the following handler to `~/solr-7.1.0/server/solr/bibdata/conf/solrconfig.xml`:
+To define the server that will act as the *master* in our replication we will add the following handler to `~/solr-7.1.0/server/solr/bibdata/conf/solrconfig.xml` inside the `<config>` element:

 ```
 <requestHandler name="/replication" class="solr.ReplicationHandler">
   <lst name="master">
     <str name="replicateAfter">optimize</str>
     <str name="backupAfter">optimize</str>
-    <str name="confFiles">schema.xml,stopwords.txt</str>
+    <str name="confFiles">managed-schema,stopwords.txt</str>
   </lst>
 </requestHandler>
 ```